 • Feed a shark, meet a beluga, or help train a sea lion at Chicago’s beloved lakefront aquarium.
 The Shedd Aquarium offers several animal encounters where you can get up close and personal with a marine creature.

-• The Museum of Contemporary Art Chicago offers Family Days every second Saturday of the month to encourage young visitors to get creative, think deeply, and work together as artists.
+• The Museum of Contemporary Art Chicago offers Family Days every month to encourage young visitors to get creative, think deeply, and work together as artists.

 Explore more: Check out 30+ kid-friendly things to do in Chicago.